Texas judge rules against GOP lawsuit seeking to toss 2022 election result in Houston area

 A losing GOP candidate in a November judicial race had filed a lawsuit calling for a new election in her contest in Harris County, where Houston is located.
 Republican Erin Lunceford blamed her defeat on ballot shortages and allegations that illegal votes were cast.

-But visiting Judge David Peeples ruled Thursday against the lawsuit’s request for a new election.
+But visiting Judge David Peeples ruled Thursday against her request for a new election.
 His decision came months after a two-week trial in August in which no GOP voters came forward to testify they were unable to vote because of the problems.

 The ruling is a blow to efforts by GOP leaders in Harris County to overturn November 2022 election results in 17 other local contests.
 It follows similar court challenges that have become more common around the country following baseless conspiracy theories spread by former President Donald Trump and his supporters alleging the 2020 presidential election was stolen by President Joe Biden’s backers.